-Ava Anderson Non Toxic offers chemical-free home and beauty products in categories as diverse as gardening, sun care, cosmetics and auto.
+Ava Anderson Non Toxic offers is a network marketing company that offers chemical-free home and beauty products in categories as diverse as gardening, sun care, cosmetics and auto.

 Ava Anderson Non Toxic was launched in 2009 out of the concerns of a 14 year old girl.
 Her name was Ava Anderson and she hated that her cosmetics were full of toxic chemicals.